Creating goals

 - Resources to engage (“Attend one external workshop”)

-Each step can be marked complete independently.
+Each step can be marked complete by clicking the checkbox or the step text.
 The goal’s overall completion percentage is calculated from its steps.

 How goal health is calculated